Compare Healthy Paws and PetFirst Pet Insurance Policies

-When comparing Healthy Paws to PetFirst Pet Insurance, pet parents should seriously consider PetFirst's annual claim limits and per incident-deductibles.
+When comparing Healthy Paws to PetFirst Pet Insurance, pet parents should seriously consider PetFirst's lifetime payout limits and per condition deductibles.

-PetFirst’s plan has some confusing exceptions, and it makes it that much more difficult to deliver exceptional customer service.
+The options available from PetFirst vary so much, which makes the policy confusing and difficult to navigate.
+This can lead to complicated decisions, and it makes it that much more challenging to deliver exceptional customer service.
 Customers simply may not understand what's covered and what's not.

-That’s why Healthy Paws created an easy-to-understand plan that covers everything that matters.
-Our customers think so, too, by giving Healthy Paws the highest rating at Pet Insurance Review, Consumers Advocate, and many more review sites.
+Healthy Paws has created an easy-to-understand plan that covers new accidents and illnesses.
+Our customers agree and have given Healthy Paws the highest rating at Consumers Advocate, Canine Journal, and many more review sites.

 This information is provided as a helpful pet insurance comparison guide between Healthy Paws and PetFirst.
 Plans change on occasion and we recommend that all pet parents complete their own research.